Bridstow: Heritage

 The largest village in the parish is Wilton, site of the Grade I listed Wilton Castle and Wilton Bridge.
 The Liber Llandavensis (Book of Llandaff) records that in 1066, Herewald, Bishop of Llandaff, appointed Guollguinn as priest there.

 Wilton (as Wiltone) and Ashe Ingen (as Ascis) appear in the 1086 Domesday Book.

 The parish church, dedicated to St Bridget, has a tower in the Perpendicular style.
 The rest of the exterior was rebuilt in 1862 to a design by Thomas Nicholson.
 The stained glass is by Charles Kempe.

 1870s

-Writing in 1870–1872, John Marius Wilson's Imperial Gazetteer of England and Wales described Bridstow as "a parish in Ross district, Hereford; on the River Wye, adjacent to the Monmouth and Hereford railway, 1 mile W by N of Ross.
+Published in 1870–1872, John Marius Wilson's Imperial Gazetteer of England and Wales describes Bridstow as "a parish in Ross district, Hereford; on the River Wye, adjacent to the Monmouth and Hereford railway, 1 mile W by N of Ross.
 Post Town, Ross.
 Acres, 2,199.
 Real property, £5,506.
 Pop., 717.
 Houses, 143.
-Wilton Castle here is an old seat of the Lords Grey de Wilton, burnt in the civil wars, and now an ivy-clad ruin.
+Wilton Castle here is an old seat of the Lords Grey de Wilton, burnt in the Civil Wars, and now an ivy-clad ruin.
 The living is a vicarage in the Diocese of Hereford.
-Value, £276.* Patron, the Bishop of Hereford."
+Value, £276.* (Note: The asterisk (*) throughout the Gazetteer signifies a habitable glebe-house.)
+Patron, the Bishop of Hereford.